 Until this point, the EqIA reporting was combined with the CRWIA, ICIA and FSDA as an integrated assessment.
 An EqIA Scoping Report encompassing all assessments was initially developed for STPR2 and was published for consultation between December 2019 and February 2020 in order to gather views on the scope and proposed approach.
 This provided a full policy review, baseline evidence, findings from stakeholder engagement activities and set out proposed equality topics and objectives to use as a framework for the assessments.

-An EqIA Progress Report was then published in January 2021 as part of STPR2's Phase 1 reporting stage (see Section 1.2 above).
+An EqIA Progress Report was published in February 2021.
 This summarised the assessment conducted until that point on the EqIA, CRWIA, ICIA and FSDA.
-Individual assessment reports have been produced for the STPR2 recommendations and can be found on under Strategic Transport Projects Review 2.